Sole Trustee move to buy-in

 - The scheme was viewed as a legacy obligation and no longer as a means of incentivising staff

 - The demands placed on the lay trustees in an increasingly complex environment were recognised

 - The advantages to the sponsor of streamlined governance, in terms of the provision of considered and well-documented advice at reasonable cost on a timely basis, was also important

 Once the options for achieving simplified governance had been explored the preference for a move to a sole trustee was expressed.
-A factor in this was the recognition that a sole trustee would be particularly appropriate in helping buy-in the scheme’s liabilities through a bulk annuity contract.
+A factor in this was the recognition that a knowledgeable sole corporate trustee would be particularly appropriate in helping secure the scheme’s liabilities through a bulk annuity contract.